-We measured specimens of Barn Owls from the La Brea Tar Pits and Museum collections, representing hundreds of individuals according to Howard (1962, Table 1), and have been recovered from almost every pit.
-We took measurements of the tarsometatarsus, the most robust element in the skeletons of birds, and the least likely element to be broken or distorted by fossilization.
-No differences in the trends demonstrated by the tarsometatarsus and other parts of the skeleton were observed in studies of the La Brea condor (Syverson and Prothero, 2010), making the tarsometatarsus a useful proxy for body size, commonly used by ornithologists and paleo-ornithologists.
+We measured specimens of Barn Owls from the La Brea Tar Pits and Museum collections, representing hundreds of individuals (Howard 1962, Table 1) from almost every pit.
+We took measurements of the tarsometatarsus (TMT), the most robust element in the skeletons of birds, and therefore the least likely to be broken or distorted by fossilization.
+No differences in the trends demonstrated by the tarsometatarsus and those from other parts of the skeleton were observed in studies of the La Brea condor (Syverson and Prothero, 2010), making the tarsometatarsus a useful proxy for body size, for which it is commonly used by ornithologists and paleo-ornithologists.

-Only complete, unbroken adult tarsometatarsi were measured with dial calipers.
-Three dimensions were measured (Fig. 1), the maximum length from proximal to distal ends, midshaft width, and midshaft depth.
-Since La Brea bird specimens are not separated by pit in the collections, we searched the Excel database by pit number first, in order to avoid pits with unreliable dates such as the unreliably-dated Pit 16 (Marcus and Berger, 1984; O’Keefe et al., 2009), which could not be utilized in this study despite the large number of bird bones recovered from it (Howard, 1962).
-We also collected extant Barn Owl measurements from the University of California Museum of Vertebrate Zoology, and from the American Museum of Natural History Department of Ornithology.
+Complete, unbroken adult tarsometatarsi were measured with dial calipers.
+Three dimensions were measured (Fig. 1): the maximum length from proximal to distal ends, midshaft width, and midshaft depth.
+Since La Brea bird specimens are not separated by pit in the collections, we searched the Excel database by pit number first, in order to avoid specimens from Pit 16 (Marcus and Berger, 1984; O’Keefe et al., 2009), which had a wide scatter of dates and so could not be utilized in this study despite the large number of bird bones recovered from it (Howard, 1962).
+We also collected measurements from recent barn owl specimens held in the University of California Museum of Vertebrate Zoology (UCMVZ) and the American Museum of Natural History (AMNH) Department of Ornithology.

-We performed basic statistical anlyses once the temporal sequence of specimens was established, using Excel and R. Then we used the Shapiro-Wilk method to test for norrmalty and because the data were largely non-parametric, the Kruskal-Wallis test was used to determine if each sample resulted from the poooled mean of all other measurements.
-Time-series measurements were fit to evolutionary models (directional random walk, unidirectional random walk, stasis, and stasis with a single punctuated change) using the paleoTS in R.
+We performed basic statistical analyses (mean and standard deviation) on age groups once the temporal sequence of specimens was established using Excel and R. For all statistical analyses beyond this, the single specimen at 37 ka was excluded.
+Then we used the Shapiro-Wilk method to test for normality, and because the data were largely not normally distributed, used the Kruskal-Wallis test to determine if each sample deviated from the pooled mean of all other measurements.
+For those measurements which indicated a significant difference of at least one age cohort from the sample mean, a post hoc test was conducted by calculating the Mann-Whitney U statistic for each interval versus the other measurements in that interval (jackknife resampling by groups) in order to determine which age cohorts were significantly different from the rest.
+Time-series measurements were fit to evolutionary models (directional random walk, undirected random walk, stasis, and stasis with a single punctuated change) using the package “paleoTS” in R (Hunt, 2007), and model fits compared using the corrected Akaike information criterion.

 RESULTS